 A recent article by Finextra goes into great detail about why “Conversational Banking Is a Competitive Necessity in a Remote-Everything World.”
 This perspective is supported by research from Cornerstone Advisors stating that by the end of 2020, the number of mid-sized banks and credit unions that had deployed a chatbot had grown from four to 13 percent with that number expected to continue to rise.

-If you’re with one of the many FI’s that is considering integrating Conversational AI, like a chatbot or Virtual Financial Assistant (VFA), into your digital banking mix, it’s important to go beyond the sentiment of “everyone has one, so we need one too” and ask yourself the key question – “why do we need this?”
+If you’re with one of the many financial institutions (FI) that is considering integrating Conversational AI, like a chatbot or Virtual Financial Assistant (VFA), into your digital banking mix, it’s important to go beyond the sentiment of “Everyone has one, so we need one too” and ask yourself the key question – “Why do we need this?”
 Think back fifteen years or so when social media came to prominence.
-Lots of businesses, including FIs, said to themselves “we need a Facebook page”, but without a real plan or having truly examined if it was right for them at the time.
+Lots of businesses, including FIs, said to themselves “We need a Facebook page”, but without a real plan or having truly examined if it was right for them at the time.
 As a result, many businesses’ initial forays into social media failed miserably.

 To ensure that your journey into Conversational AI doesn’t suffer the same fate, it’s important to ask yourself some key questions so that you can effectively evaluate its power and if a good fit, enjoy a successful launch.
 Regardless of whether you’re a bank or credit union or where you might be in your digital banking transformation, here are a few questions to discuss with your team as you start to consider a Conversational AI project:

 Question 1: Do you have an understanding of who your digital users are?